 Achievement Level Descriptors (ALDs) indicate what a typical student at each level should be able to demonstrate based on his or her command of grade-level standards.
 ALDs are written for the three assessment reporting categories.
-Access the ALDs in the Assessment library for a breakdown of the knowledge, skills, and practices associated with each achievement level.
+Access the ALDs on the Assessment Resources Webpage library for a breakdown of the knowledge, skills, and practices associated with each achievement level.